SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Workflows.md

     * Node 3-2: Summarize Wikipedia results
 * Node 4: Takes the output of Node 3, and continues the conversation with the user.

-In the above example- Node 3-2, the final node of `search_wikipedia` is NOT a responder.
+In the above example, Node 3-2, the final node of `search_wikipedia` is NOT a responder.
 Why?
 Because even though it is the last node in that workflow, that workflow was not the last node in the main, calling, workflow.
 The real responding node is Node 4 of the main workflow.

-Alternatively- if Node 4 did not exist, Node 3-2 would automatically be the responding node, since it is the last node that will run in the main workflow, even if it exists in a child workflow.
+Alternatively, if Node 4 did not exist, Node 3-2 would automatically be the responding node, since it is the last node that will run in the main workflow, even if it exists in a child workflow.

 All of this occurs automatically, without the `returnToUser` flag set.
 That flag can be left at false, or removed